maliouache/KARSTGEN/README.md

 - Instant mixing from the fracture wall to the middle of the fracture (high flow velocity location) – Advection limited reaction
 - Linear reaction kinetics
 - Fully saturated medium
+- Mass conservation at intersections between fractures (nodes)
+- Flow and transport in fractures only
+- Complete mixing of solute at nodes

 ## Installation
 Install matlab Runtime from Install/ folder